 The school and its employees will have access to a wide range of personal information and data.
 The data may be held in a digital format or on paper records.
-Personal information or data is defined as data that relates to a living individual who can be identified from that data, or other information held.
+Personal data is information that relates to an identified or identifiable living individual This will include:

-This will include

-- Personal information about members of the school community including students/pupils, members of staff and parents/carers e.g. names, addresses, contact details, legal guardianship contact details, health records, disciplinary records - Curricular/academic data e.g. class lists, student/pupil progress records, reports, references - Professional records e.g. employment history, taxation and insurance records, appraisal records and references any other information that might be disclosed by parents/carers or by other agencies working with families or staff members.
+- personal information about members of the school community including students/pupils, members of staff and parents/carers e.g. names, addresses, contact details, legal guardianship contact details, health records, disciplinary records - curricular / academic data e.g. class lists, student/pupil progress records, reports, references - professional records e.g. employment history, taxation and insurance records, appraisal records and references any other information that might be disclosed by parents/carers or by other agencies working with families or staff members.